Three topics of my research

 Finally, since the EU foreign policy is a function of multi- and bilateral cooperation between the Member States, I have been studied drivers and obstacles for bilateral relationship(s), especially in the field of foreign, security and defence policy.
 My focus is on the bilateral cooperation between Poland and Germany as while various studies have been conducted on the Franco–German tandem, the Polish–German relationship remains under-researched even though it forms a insightful case study.
 In 2018, I was granted with a project on the Polish-German relations, that is founded by the Polish-German Science Foundation and I serve as the co-director of the project.

-Its results will be published in a forthcoming volume within the Routledge Advances in European Politics:
+Its results have been published in a edited volume within the Routledge Advances in European Politics: